 The sapphire martini is an absolute delight, adding a little color and orange flavor to your classic gin martini.
 It is a nice way to switch up your martini routine and the blue color is a fabulous addition to any affair.

 The color of the sapphire martini comes from the use of blue curaçao.
 It is an orange-flavored liqueur that has a beautiful blue hue which we find so useful when making cocktails.

 Like the diamond martini, one of the characteristics of this cocktail is that the gin and cocktail glass are both "frozen" and no ice is used while mixing.
 Since gin cannot actually freeze, this simply means that you'll place the bottle in the freezer for a while until it is nice and cold.

 Chill a cocktail glass.

-Add a couple dashes each of dry vermouth and blue curaçao to the glass.
+Add a couple of dashes each of dry vermouth and blue curaçao to the glass.

 Pour in the gin.